kekoponte/the_resonance_of_time/README.md

 ## The Resonance of Time

-An early stage solo dev indie game with a Lynch vibe.
-About a forensic expert that it's not that good in her work.
+An early stage solo dev indie game with a Lynch vibe about a forensic expert that it's not that good in her work.

 - Developed with Godot 4.4
 - Music by Haendel